Polynomial functions over dual numbers of several variables: The stabilizer of in the group of polynomial permutations of

-Since $\Stabk[R]\cong Stab_{\alfa_1}(R)$, all any relation containing $|Stab_{\alfa}(R)$, still true by replacing $|Stab_{\alfa}(R)|$ by $|\Stabk[R]|$.
-Therefore, some facts exposed in \cite{Haki} section can be restate as the following. } In the following theorem we obtain several descriptions for the order of the group $\Stabk[R]$ whenever $R$ is a direct sum of local rings which are not fields. \begin{theorem} Let $R$ be a finite ring which is a direct sum of local rings which are not fields.
-Then the following hold. \begin{enumerate} \item $ |\Stabk[R]| =|\{[f']_R: f\in \Null[R] \}|. $ \item Let $h\in R[x]$ be a monic polynomial null polynomial on $\Ralfak$ of degree~$n$.
-Then: \begin{enumerate}
+In the following theorem, we obtain several descriptions for the order of the group $\Stabk[R]$ whenever $R$ is a direct sum of local rings which are not fields. \begin{theorem} Let $R$ be a finite ring which is a direct sum of local rings that are not fields.
+Then the following hold. \begin{enumerate} \item $ |\Stabk[R]| =|\{[f']_R\mid f\in \Null[R] \}|. $ \item If there exists a monic null polynomial on $\Ralfak$ in $R[x]$ of degree~$n$, then: \begin{enumerate}

-\item $ |\Stabk[R]| = |\{[f']_R: f\in \Null[R] \textnormal{ with }\deg f<n\}|; $ \item $ |\Stabk[R]| = [\Null[R]:\Nulld[R]]= \frac{|\N[n]{R}|}{|\Nd[n]{R}|}. $ \end{enumerate} \end{enumerate}
+\item $ |\Stabk[R]| = |\{[f']_R\mid f\in \Null[R] \textnormal{ with }\deg f<n\}|; $ \item $ |\Stabk[R]| = [\Null[R] \colon \Nulld[R]]= \frac{|\N[n]{R}|}{|\Nd[n]{R}|}. $ \end{enumerate} \end{enumerate}

 \end{theorem}